 Meet 21-year old producer Messoins, the brain behind YouTube series #JourneyOfABeat

-Music and storytelling: its a match made in heaven for Arsène Rurangiza aka music producer Messoins.
+Music and storytelling: it's a match made in heaven for Arsène Rurangiza aka music producer Messoins.
 He makes the art of making beats look easy in his YouTube series #JourneyOfABeat.
 Messoins takes his viewers on a musical journey during which he explains step-by-step how he produced a certain beat.
 The digital music composer takes his beatmaking videos to the next level by inviting artists for each session.
 They write lyrics to his beats and perform the song live at the end of the video.
 Messoins manages to compress this whole process into easy-to-watch 5-minute videos.
+You'll be hearing more from this artist soon!
+Keep an eye on our Facebook page for weekly updates of #JourneyOfABeat.

 For those who don’t know you yet: can you briefly introduce yourself?